APiTJLillo/pspeedway-marketing/README.md

-# Halverson Speedway Marketing Tool
+# Halvor Lines Speedway Marketing Tool

-A web-based marketing content creator for Halverson Speedway that allows staff to easily create, customize, and export marketing materials for social media, email, and website use.
+A web-based marketing content creator for Halvor Lines Speedway that allows staff to easily create, customize, and export marketing materials for social media, email, and website use.

 ## Features